crossorigin="anonymous">

 Friday: 4 sets of incline dumbbell bench press

-Adding three sets each week can be done either by increasing the amount of sets on the exercises, or by introducing a new exercises altogether.
+Adding three sets each week can be done either by increasing the amount of sets on the exercises or by introducing new exercises altogether.

 Example 1: Adding sets to current exercises